 Tax Benefits of Lease Payments

 - To lessor: The greatest advantage of the lessor is tax relief by way of depreciation.
-When lessor is in high tax bracket, he may give assets on lease with increased depreciation rates.
+When the lessor is in a high tax bracket, he may give assets on lease with increased depreciation rates.
 Hence, it reduces his tax liability substantially.
-The rentals may be lowered to pass the part of tax benefit to the lessee If the lessor is in the tax paying position.
+The rentals may be lowered to pass the part of the tax benefit to the lessee If the lessor is in the tax paying position.
 Thus, adjusting rentals suitably postpones taxes.

-- Leasing agreements of buildings, land, etc do not allow appreciation of the value of such assets.
+- Leasing agreements of buildings, land, etc., do not allow appreciation of the value of such assets.
 This may cause the business certain capital losses if the market value of the asset rises.